harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 *Terraform* projects are easy to understand.
 Every folder is a valid *Terraform* project if it contains at least a single `.tf` or `.tf.json` file. *(Yes you can write your scripts in plain old JSON, but my advice is to stick with `.tf` files)*

-However, if you have multiple `.tf` Files in a folder, files are processed in alphabetical order.
+However, if you have multiple `.tf` files in a folder, files are processed in alphabetical order.
 While processing, `.tf` files are merely appended together.

 ## Variables in HCL

 In *Terraform* `variables` can be specified to make scripts more flexible and dynamic.
-Either variables are created in regular `.tf` scripts or in dedicated `.tf` Files.
+Variables are either created directly inside of regular `.tf` scripts or they could be organized in dedicated `variables.tf` files.
 There is no real best practice here because each *Terraform* projects differs in both: size and complexity.

 Because of *Terraform's* implicit dependency resolutions, `variables` are always available, no matter where they end up in the final script.
 To keep things organized, we'll start with a dedicated `variable` file.
 In such a situation, I choose names like `variables.tf`. `frontend-variables.tf` or `backend-variables.tf`.

 A `variable` has a reasonably simple schema in *HCL*.